WordPress/data-liberation/guides/html-to-wordpress.md

 ## How You Can Contribute

-- **Review and Edit:** If you have experience with Squarespace to WordPress migration, review the existing content, and make edits for accuracy and clarity.
+- **Review and Edit:** If you have experience with HTML to WordPress migration, review the existing content, and make edits for accuracy and clarity.

 - **Add Missing Steps:** If you notice any steps missing or have additional tips, please contribute by adding them to the guide.